kevanaster/TravelsWithKevan-site/_posts/2021-12-29-Lightbar-Install.md

 * Connect the lightbar to the cable run for the switch.
 I used butt connectors with heat shrink, then made sure to cover all of the exposed wire with electrical tape for extra protection.

-* Use zip ties to pull the cable out of the way and ensure it runs neatly to the interior of the cab.
+* Use zip ties to secure the cable out of the way and ensure it runs neatly to the interior of the cab.

 <center><img border="0" src="assets/images/posts/2021/Lightbar/IMG_8696.jpeg"></center>
 <center><img border="0" src="assets/images/posts/2021/Lightbar/IMG_8697.jpeg"></center>

-* Cut out all of the verticle plastic pieces in the area for the lightbar.
+* Cut out all of the vertical plastic pieces in the area for the lightbar.
 I used a hacksaw for this, but I think a Dremel might have been easier.

 <center><img border="0" src="assets/images/posts/2021/Lightbar/IMG_8698.jpeg"></center>